Altium Designer's Standalone licensing allows you to effectively manage your own license through use of a Standalone licensing file (

 Whether you are accessing your Standalone license for the very first time, or you have inadvertently deleted the license from your computer (and have no backup of the associated license file), you will need to sign in to your Altium account through the secure Altium portal, in order to activate/reactivate the license.
 This, however, is a one-off event, after which you need not sign-in again from a licensing perspective.

 The Connection, Sign in and portal Server details are all available on the System - Account Management page of the Preferences dialog.
-This page can be quickly accessed by clicking the Account Preferences link in the License Management workspace view.
-Alternatively, access the Preferences dialog (DXP » Preferences from the menus) and browse to the page within the System folder.
+This page can be quickly accessed by clicking the Account Preferences link in the License Management view.
+Alternatively, access the Preferences dialog (click on the control at the top-right of the workspace) and browse to the page within the System folder.

 For each Standalone license, the following information is presented: